RahulMetangale/scale_pvs_instances/readme.md

 ### Create Schedule
 In code engine project click on "Event Subscriptions".
 We will be adding following schedules:
 1. capture-configmap: This should be run only once.
 And be deleted after run.
 This scheduler will call path "/createConfigMaps" api endpoint.
 Which will create scale up and down configmaps
-2. scale-up: This should be schedule as per your requirements.
+2. scale-up: This should be scheduled as per your requirements.
 This scheduler will call path "./runScaleUP" endpoint.
 This will scale up all the lpars in configured workspace (CRN/workspace defined in environment variables of application).
-3. scale-down: This should be schedule as per your requirements.
+3. scale-down: This should be scheduled as per your requirements.
 This scheduler will call path "./runScaleDown" endpoint.
 This will scale down all the lpars in configured workspace (CRN/workspace defined in environment variables of application).

 Follow steps given below to create schedule.
 In "Event Subscriptions" click on Create, select "Periodic timer".
 Give any user friendly name or use the names given above ex: capture-configmap, scale-up, scale-down